Introduction

 Addendum: Improvements with ik_llama.cpp (Expert CPU + Attention GPU Hybrid)

-Using the optimized ik_llama.cpp build with Expert weights on CPU and Attention layers on GPU (-ngl 999 -ot exps=CPU), we collected the following performance data:
+Using the optimized ik_llama.cpp build with Expert weights on CPU and Attention layers on GPU (-ngl 999 -ot exps=CPU):

 Execution Command